Nicholas Greusel: Pea Ridge–Corinth

 At the Battle of Pea Ridge on March 7–8, 1862, Greusel commanded the 2nd Brigade in the 1st Division under Peter Joseph Osterhaus.
 The division formed part of the Army of the Southwest under Samuel Ryan Curtis.
-The brigade's units were the 36th Illinois, 12th Missouri Volunteer Infantry, and two Illinois cavalry companies under Albert Jenks and Henry A. Smith.
+The brigade's units were the 36th Illinois, 12th Missouri, and two Illinois cavalry companies under Albert Jenks and Henry A. Smith.
 By 9:00 am on March 7, Curtis received positive information that Earl Van Dorn's Confederate army made a turning movement and was approaching his army's right rear.
 He ordered Osterhaus to march to Leetown with some cavalry units and Greusel to follow with his brigade and elements of the 3rd Division.
 The Federal cavalrymen were quickly routed and stampeded past the marching infantry.
 Greusel shouted at his men, "Officers and men, you have it in your power to make or prevent another Bull Run affair.
 I want every man to stand to his post".
 The soldiers did not panic and Osterhaus arrived to find Greusel calmly directing the deployment of the troops along the southern edge of Oberson's field.
 The position was manned by Greusel's two regiments plus three M1841 12-pounder howitzers of Martin Welfley's Missouri Battery and the six guns of Louis Hoffman's 4th Ohio Battery.
 When the 6th Texas Cavalry Regiment suddenly burst into Oberson's field, it was quickly taken under fire and compelled to retreat.